abrambailey/MediaKeyControls/SETUP.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top right corner)
 3. Click "Load unpacked"
-4. Select the `BandcampExtension` folder from this project
+4. Select the `MediaControlsExtension` folder from this project
 5. The extension should now appear in your extensions list

 ### Step 2: Get the Extension ID